Shift operators of the Dotsenko-Fateev equation and its higher order versions: Reducible

-Theorem \ref{redSE6} says that when $A_j=0$, then $S\!E_6$ is divisible by the Gauss equation $E_2$ from the right, and when $A_j=1$, from the left, for $j=1,\dots,7$.
-We study the factorization of shift operators in these cases.
-We state the main result in the case $A_1=-a$: \begin{thm} Recall the shift relations:
+Theorem \ref{redSE6} says that when $\Delta=0$, $S\!E_6$ is divisible by the Gauss equation $E_2$ from the right, and when $\Delta=1$, from the left.
+In these cases, We see the factorization of shift relations, for example, when $\Delta=-a$; for the remaining cases, we have the same type of factorization.
+We omit the proof.

+In \S\ref{factor_shift_rel_SE3}, for $S\!E_3$, factorization of the shift relations are studied when $a=0,1$.
+They reduce to a shift relation of $E_2$ and a trivial identity.
+Here, for $S\!E_6$, we see that the factorization of the shift relations, for $a=0,1$, reduce to a shift relation of $E_2$ and that of ${\rm ST}_4$.